-A few people do beat mesothelioma, if it is diagnosed early and they are lucky.
-These few patients have to face the possibility that the cancer will return.
-Cancer survivors are often referred to as being in remission, because a recurrence is always a possibility, even years later.
+However, if mesothelioma is diagnosed early, some patients will beat this disease.
+These few patients must face the possibility that the cancer will return.
+Cancer survivors are often considered “in remission” rather than “cured.”
+This is because a recurrence is always a possibility, even years later.
 For mesothelioma, new treatments are reducing the recurrence rate.

 A recurrence does not have to appear in the same part of the body where the cancer began.
-If you have recovered from pleural mesothelioma, for instance, cancer could recur in the abdominal cavity.
+For example, if you recover from pleural mesothelioma, cancer could recur in the abdominal cavity.
 Your cancer would still be referred to as pleural, but recurrent.
-Cancer recurrence may be local, meaning it came back to the same part of the body, regional, if it returns to lymph nodes close to where it originated, or distant, if the cancer returns to a completely different part of the body.
+Cancer recurrence may be local, meaning it is present in the same part of the body.
+It is considered regional if it returns to lymph nodes close to where it originated.
+A distant recurrence is when the cancer returns to a completely different part of the body.

 Progression vs. Recurrence

 Complete remission from mesothelioma is so rare that this can be confusing.
-Treatment may result in a partial remission, meaning that half or more of a tumor has been eliminated.
-You may feel much better and feel you are healing.
-Your cancer has not been eliminated, though, so if it gets worse again it has progressed, not recurred.
+Treatment may result in partial remission, meaning that half or more of a tumor has been eliminated.
+A partial remission may make you feel like you are healing.
+However, because the cancer has not been thoroughly eliminated, if it worsens it has progressed, not recurred.

 Treatment and Recurrence

-Aggressive, mutimodal treatment is the best way to limit recurrence of mesothelioma.
-Several treatments are used to eliminate the cancer, usually surgery, chemotherapy, and radiation.
-One study of mesothelioma patients found good survival rates for many who had the most aggressive (and dangerous) surgery: extrapleural pneumonectomy, or EPP.
+Aggressive, mutimodal treatment is the best way to prevent a mesothelioma recurrence.
+Several treatments can eliminate the cancer, including surgery, chemotherapy, and radiation.
+One study of mesothelioma patients found good survival rates after extrapleural pneumonectomy (EPP), the most aggressive (and dangerous) surgery for mesothelioma.